-Eating at university is all about eating well but for not much money.
-Here are 5 meals that actually pack some nutritional punch and aren't expensive to whip up!
+Eating at college (if you don't have catered accommodation you lucky thing!) is all about eating well but for not much money.
+Here are 5 yummy meals that actually pack some nutritional punch and aren't expensive to whip up!

-All you need for this recipe is a cheap packet of noodles, tofu or chicken, a couple of eggs, spring onions, chicken stock, soy milk and mushrooms.
+1. Gourmet RamenRamen doesn't have to mean bland and boring.
+Pictured is an amazing homemade spicy Ramen with Tofu which isn't necessarily an authentic recipe but it sure tastes amazing.
+You could make this with chicken or shrimp if you're not a fan of tofu.
+You can also either buy your miso paste ready made if you're not an absolute Martha Stewart in the kitchen (plus, it's probably a lot cheaper and you can use it over a few different meals too!).
+All you need for this recipe is a cheap packet of instant Ramen noodles, tofu or chicken, a couple of eggs, scallions, chicken stock, soy milk and mushrooms.
 Fry off your tofu in your miso paste until it's golden and set aside.
 Now, make your broth by placing half of your miso paste on top of a fine sieve and use a spoon to dissolve the paste into your chicken broth and let it simmer with your mushrooms.
-Cook your eggs for around 7 minutes and your noodles according to packet instructions and serve!
+Cook your eggs for around 7 minutes and your ramen according to packet instructions and serve!